Skatteetaten/vagrant-hashistack/template/README.md

 Documentation on [parent repository](https://github.com/fredrikhgrelland/vagrant-hashistack#usage).

 ## Customizing and using the vagrant box
+### Where to start
-The vagrant box ships with a default startup scheme.
-It will run an ansible playbook to start all services.
+The vagrant box ships with a default startup scheme. `make` from this directory will start the box, and it will look for an ansible playbook called `playbook.yml` and start it after the bootstrap-process for the hashistack is done.
+In the [example](example/ansible/playbook.yml) we use it to start terraform which then starts a nomad-job.

+### Pre and post hashistack procedure
 You may change the hashistack configuration or add aditional pre and post steps to the startup procedure to match your needs.
 Detailed documentation in [vagrant/conf/README.md](vagrant/conf/README.md)